blakee-joness/wsl2-port-forward/README.md

    - netsh interface portproxy add v4tov4 listenport=`$port` connectport=`$port` connectaddress=`$remoteport`
  - Creates Windows Firewall rules
    - Inbound TCP/UDP for each ports specified in the `$ports` variable.
-   - Inbound TCP/UDP for each ports specified in the `$ports` variable.
+   - Outbound TCP/UDP for each ports specified in the `$ports` variable.

 ## Prerequisites
 ### ```You must run this script in an Admin PowerShell terminal.```